 Presently the Faculty of Science has about 1529 undergraduate students and 371 postgraduate students, 102 academic staff and 104 other staff.
 The annual intake to the Faculty increased to 487 in 2007 with the introduction of two new streams, Biochemistry & Molecular Biology and Industrial Statistics & Mathematical Finance.

-The Faculty consists of seven Departments of study – Chemistry, Mathematics, Nuclear Science, Physics, Plant Sciences, Statistics and Zoology, and conducts courses leading to the BSc general degree (03 years duration) and BSc special degree (04 years duration).
+The Faculty consists of seven Departments of study – Chemistry, Mathematics, Nuclear Science, Physics, Plant Sciences, Statistics and Zoology and Environment Science, and conducts courses leading to the Bachelor of Science (03 years duration) and Bachelor of Science Honours (04 years duration).
 A comprehensive range of subject combinations are available for the general degree while special degree programs allow students to specialize in some of those subject areas.
 The Faculty together with the School of Computing of the University also offers several joint special degree programs.

 The Faculty of Science conducts a number of postgraduate programs leading to the Master of Science degree and postgraduate diplomas.
 The Faculty also plays a very active role in research and there are many research students reading for PhD and MPhil degrees.
 Through the research programs the Faculty and the Departments have established strong links with both Sri Lankan and foreign research organizations.
 The members of the Faculty also play a prominent role in national development.
 Several members act as resource persons, consultants and board members in many government and non-government organizations.